DFHack/dfhack/docs/plugins/autodump.rst

 --------

 ``autodump``
-    :index:`Teleports items marked for dumping to the cursor position.
-    <autodump; Teleports items marked for dumping to the cursor position.>`
+    Teleports items marked for dumping to the cursor position.
 ``autodump destroy``
     Destroys all unforbidden items marked for dumping ``autodump-destroy-item``
-    :index:`Destroys the selected item.
-    <autodump-destroy-item; Destroys the selected item.>`
+    Destroys the selected item.